 Bar Thalia at the Gothenburg City Theater

-This soprarizzo velvet is a textile masterpiece handmade in our Tessitura between 1932 and 1934, based on a drawing by architect Carl Bergsten, designer of the Theater.
-It also originally covered the walls of the main auditorium.
-Since then, the auditorium has been redesigned and the walls changed, but the velvet wallpaper has been retained behind the new walls.
+The Deco soprarizzo velvet is a textile masterpiece that originally covered the walls of the main auditorium.
+Since then, the hall has been redesigned, but the original velvet has been retained behind the new walls.
 Fortunately, the theater had kept two rolls of velvet from the time of its construction, which were used in the restoration to replace the excessively damaged parts.

-In a previous article, we explored its history and characteristics, doing justice to its exclusivity and precious beauty.
 With the same design, we also produce the Göteborg heddle velvet today.

 The Meticulous Restoration Work: From the Initial Stages to The Final Assembly